 An activity that poses a serious threat to national security ultimately targets ordinary people’s lives and health.
 For example, victims of terrorist attacks can be individual citizens chosen at random, whereas espionage against Finland has a negative impact on the national economy that may even be reflected in the employment situation.

 Rigorous oversight of intelligence gathering

-The civilian intelligence legislation will enter into force at the same time as the military intelligence legislation that will enable the Defence Forces to gather information on targets of military intelligence.
+The civilian intelligence legislation entered into force on 1 June 2019 at the same time as the military intelligence legislation that enables the Defence Forces to gather information on targets of military intelligence.

 Marko Meriniemi, Senior Ministerial Adviser, tel. +358 295 488 561